top of page

 Presented by: Melisa C. Zwilling, Shareholder, Carr Allison

-Course Description: EPL claims are a minefield of confidential information-from intimate details of harassment allegations to protected medical records to sensitive personnel files.
+EPL claims are a minefield of confidential information-from intimate details of harassment allegations to protected medical records to sensitive personnel files.
 One careless disclosure can expose you and your organization to liability, regulatory sanctions, and reputational damage.
 This program will give you a clear understanding of your confidentiality and privacy obligations, teach you how to handle sensitive information ethically and legally, and help you avoid the mistakes that lead to privacy breaches and their consequences.
 Whether you are dealing with medical records in a disability claim, personnel files in a discrimination case, or witness statements in a harassment investigation, you will learn the rules that govern what you can collect, who you can share it with, and how you must protect it.

-Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is pending from the following states: CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV, and WY.
+This course is APPROVED for one hour of Department of Insurance Continuing Education Credit for the following states: AL, CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV and WY.

-Approval for providing one hour of professional development credit for Human Resource Professionals has been REQUESTED from the following and is pending approval: HRCI (Human Resource Certification Institute) and SHRM (Society for Human Resource Managers).
+This course is APPROVED for one hour of professional development credit for Human Resource Professionals for the following: HRCI (Human Resource Certification Institute) & SHRM (Society for Human Resource Managers).

 Date: October 13, 2026